 This site also has several free Halloween patterns!

 One really cute design is a pumpkin bean-baggie that’s an in-the-hoop design.
 There are also blackwork designs and my absolute favorite, a pumpkin doll outfit!
 Do a search for pumpkin applique, and you’ll find cute free Halloween appliques, too!

-If you enjoy embroidering free-standing lace, there are lots of Halloween FSL designs you can purchase.
+If you enjoy embroidering free-standing lace, you can purchase many Halloween FSL designs.